 - (1) Level I sex offenders: Agencies must notify school districts and school principals if the offender is, or will be, attending their school; they are required to share information with other appropriate law enforcement agencies; they may disclose information upon request to any victim or witness to the offense and any individual community member who lives near the offender's residence or where the offender expects to reside or is regularly found, and any individual who requests information regarding a specific offender RCW 9A.44.130, RCW 4.24.550(3). - (2) Level II sex offenders: follow level I guidelines PLUS the agency is authorized to release relevant, necessary, and accurate information to public and private schools, child day care centers, family day care providers, libraries, businesses and organizations that serve primarily children, women or vulnerable adults, and neighbors and community groups near the residence where the offender resides, expects to reside or is regularly found.
 RCW 4.24.550(3) Level II information is posted on the public registered sex offender website. - (3) Level III sex offenders: follow level II notification guidelines PLUS the agency is authorized to release relevant, necessary, and accurate information to the public at large.
-This may include publishing information in a legal newspaper with general circulation in the area of the sex offender's registered address.

-(4) Homeless and transient offenders: because more localized notification is not feasible and homeless and transient offenders may present unique risks to the community, the agency may also disclose relevant, necessary, and accurate information to the public at large for offenders registered as homeless or transient (including level I offenders).
+This may include publishing information in a legal newspaper with general circulation in the area of the sex offender's registered address. - (4) Homeless and transient offenders: because more localized notification is not feasible and homeless and transient offenders may present unique risks to the community, the agency may also disclose relevant, necessary, and accurate information to the public at large for offenders registered as homeless or transient (including level I offenders).
 This is usually done by posting the information on the public registered sex offender website.
 RCW 4.24.550.

 Note: Agencies are encouraged to proceed with caution when considering the use of social media as it relates to registered sex offender notification.
 As mentioned above, the scope of disclosure must relate to the scope of danger.
+Agencies should encourage community members to sign up for email notifications through the public website.
+Notifications from the public website are the timeliest source of information.